makeabledk/laravel-cloud-images/readme.md

 [![Build Status](https://img.shields.io/travis/makeabledk/laravel-cloud-images/master.svg?style=flat-square)](https://travis-ci.org/makeabledk/laravel-cloud-images)
 [![StyleCI](https://styleci.io/repos/109057978/shield?branch=master)](https://styleci.io/repos/109057978)

-This package provides a convenient to manage Google App Engine images through Laravel.
+This package provides a convenient to manage Google App Engine Images API through Laravel.

+Images API allows you to upload an image once to your GCS bucket and afterwards generate unlimited thumbnails just by requesting the specified size in the image-url.
+No delay, storage concerns or re-generate commands.

-Please checkout [https://github.com/makeabledk/appengine-php-imageserver](https://github.com/makeabledk/appengine-php-imageserver) for more information on how to setup an imageserver for your project.
+Please checkout [https://github.com/makeabledk/appengine-php-imageserver](https://github.com/makeabledk/appengine-php-imageserver) for more information on Images API and how to setup an imageserver for your project.

 This package assumes you already have a configured App Engine imageserver and GCS Bucket.